erickborquez/competitive-programming/README.md

-# ICPCP-Problems
+# ICPC-Problems
-Here i will put all my solutions for algorithms problms
+Here i will put all my solutions for different programming contests